simon-v/bchinfo.org/en/full-node.md

 <!-- Variable assignment

 {% capture installFinished %}
-You have now completed installing Bitcoin Core.
+You have now completed installing Bitcoin Cash Node.
 If you have any questions, please ask in one of Bitcoin's many [communities](/en/community), such as [Bitcoin StackExchange](https://bitcoin.stackexchange.com/), [BitcoinTalk technical support](https://bitcointalk.org/index.php?board=4.0), or the [#bitcoin](https://webchat.freenode.net/?channels=bitcoin&uio=d4) IRC chatroom on Freenode.

 To support the Bitcoin network, you also need to allow incoming connections.
 Please read the [Network